 Project is championed by Caroline Sweeney, Director, Knowledge Management and Innovation at Dorsey & Whitney LLP and Bernie Hillengas, Esq., adjunct professor at the University, Albany School of Business.

 This new project is being championed by Beth Patterson, Director, ESPconnect.

 Project Champion: Beth Patterson, Director, ESPconnect.

 There are several state and federal courts around the country that have implemented a discovery facilitative mediation program over the last 5 or 6 years.
-This project would involve identifying all such programs and determining how successful they have been.
-By comparing and evaluating such programs, hopefully we will learn that there are certain factors/components that distinguish a highly successful program from a less successful program.
-This project might also attempt to address some additional issues such as: (1) are these programs successful in helping the parties develop discovery plans early in the case; (2) are these programs successful in helping courts resolve discovery disputes/motions; (3) what training/qualifications should a discovery mediator possess; (4) how best to motivate courts and attorneys to use discovery mediation (e.g. first two hours at no cost); and/or (5) are there any best practices that discovery mediators should follow?
+This project involves identifying all such programs and determining how successful they have been.
+By comparing and evaluating such programs, we learned that there are certain factors/components that distinguish a highly successful program from a less successful program.

 The State Rules Project, with Suzanne Clark and Janice Yates as Project Trustees, seeks to gather, organize and publish a cross reference of State eDiscovery Rules with the US Federal Rules of Civil Procedure.

 The following states are covered by these EDRM leaders, and the project team welcomes those from other states to participate: